thingsboard/thingsboard.github.io/_includes/docs/tutorials/telemetry-delta-calculation.md

 After importing these configurations into your ThingsBoard instance, you can explore their structure, logic, and behavior, and later adapt them for your own use cases.

-Before proceeding, it is strongly recommended to review the following ThingsBoard documentation:
-- [Calculated fields](/docs/{{docsPrefix}}user-guide/calculated-fields/){:target="_blank"} - learn how to compute new telemetry values based on incoming data.
-- [Alarm rules](/docs/{{docsPrefix}}user-guide/alarm-rules){:target="_blank"} - learn how to define alarm trigger conditions to promptly respond to abnormal conditions.

-These concepts are essential for understanding the configuration described below.

 <hr>

 ## Use case